florianeinfalt/nukecontexts/docs/source/getting_started.rst

 Getting Started
 ===============

 ``nukecontexts`` is a library of composable context managers for Nuke to manage the state of complex compositing scripts in code.

 The most common use case for ``nukecontexts`` is automated rendering of multiple states of a compositing script.
 For example two different output formats, jpg and png.

 .. code:: python

     import nuke
+    import contextlib
     from nukecontexts import ctx

     render_node = nuke.toNode('Write1')